Travel restrictions of Norway Last updates at 31.03.2021 13:32

 - Entry restrictions

-- This does not apply to spouses, partners, parents, children of residents of Norway.
-They must present proof confirming the relationship.
+- This does not apply to spouses, registered partners, minor children or stepchildren, parents or stepparents of minor children or stepchildren of residents of Norway.
+They must present a proof confirming the relationship.

-Passengers must have a medical certificate with a negative Coronavirus (COVID-19) PCR or Rapid Antigen test result.
-The test must have been taken 72 hours before arrival.
-The medical certificate must be in Danish, English, French, German, Norwegian or Swedish.
+Passengers must have a negative COVID-19 PCR or Rapid Antigen test result.
+The test must have been taken 24 hours before departure from the first embarkation point.
+The test result must be in Danish, English, French, German, Norwegian or Swedish.

-- This does not apply to passengers moving to Norway.
+- This does not apply to passengers arriving from Iceland.

-Passengers must complete a registration form before arrival.
-The form can be obtained at https://www.regjeringen.no/en/tema/Koronasituasjonen/id2791503/ .
+Passengers and airline crew must complete a registration form before arrival.
+The form can be obtained at www.entrynorway.no .

 - Quarantine is possible

-Passengers could be subject to quarantine for 10 days; details can be found at https://tinyurl.com/yczyqs7s and https://tinyurl.com/yc3vvy46 .
+Passengers could be subject to a hotel quarantine for 10 days.
+More details can be found at https://tinyurl.com/yoqc3omu .